Kidnapping: Court admits six guns recovered from Wadume into evidence

 By Ikechukwu Nnochiri

-ABUJA — The Federal High Court in Abuja, on Monday, admitted into evidence, six guns that were allegedly recovered from alleged Taraba kidnap kingpin, Bala Hamisu (aka Wadume) and his six co-defendants.
+The Federal High Court in Abuja yesterday admitted into evidence six guns allegedly recovered from alleged Taraba kidnap kingpin, Bala Hamisu (aka Wadume) and his six co-defendants.

-The guns, comprising of AK 47 Rifles and a pump-action, were tendered through an Inspector of Police, Samuel Habila, who appeared as the fourth prosecution witness, PW-4.
+The guns, comprising AK 47 rifles and a pump action were tendered through an Inspector of Police, Samuel Habila, who appeared as the fourth prosecution witness, PW-4.

 Trial Justice Binta Nyako admitted the guns and marked them as Exhibits B, B1 to B5.